ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   In each entry, the encoding of the group or topic identifier (REQ1) and of the role identifiers (REQ2) is application specific, and part of the requirements for the application profile.

   In particular, the application profile may specify CBOR values to use for abbreviating role identifiers (OPT7).
-These CBOR values are taken from the "ACE Groupcomm Role CBOR Mappings" Registry defined in {{iana-ace-groupcomm-role}} of this specification.

   An example of CDDL definition of scope, with group identifier encoded as byte string and role identifier as text string, is given in {{cddl-ex}}.